-Let’s face it though, some kids books are pretty wrong eh?
+Let’s face it, though, some kid’s books are pretty wrong, eh?
 Take The Little Red Riding Hood.
-(Spoiler Alert) in the end, the Granny gets eaten.
+(Spoiler Alert) in the end, Granny gets eaten.
 Then a man arrives to cut Wolf’s stomach open and free her!
-That kind of thing can play on the mind of a Toddler, so be aware.
+That kind of thing can play on the mind of a toddler, so be aware.

-Ultimately, you need to find out the reason why your Toddler is afraid of sleeping alone.
+Ultimately, it would be best if you found out why your toddler is afraid of sleeping alone.
 Only then can you do something to improve the situation.

 The most important thing is that you speak to them about it.
-Kids will give you hints and clues as they mindlessly grasp for the right words to use!
+Kids will give you hints and clues as they mindlessly grasp the right words!

 Placate them by explaining why they shouldn’t be scared of certain things (like the dark etc.).